alshedivat/al-folio/_posts/2024-01-07-python-quirks.md

 Euler's number = 2.718281828459045
 ```

-The float variables be rounded to a certain precision:
+The float variables can be rounded to a given precision:
 ```python
 for name, value in constants.items():
     print(f"{name} = {value:.3f}")